Y-L-LIU/SI100B-Who-is-flying-over-/README.md

 **<font size=20>Please do not fork Just get into your own branch</font>**

-Its very important to know that the difference between fork and branch.
+It's very important to know the difference between fork and branch.

-Fork means a compeletely now repo.
+Fork means a completely new repo.

 Branch means you develop your part in the same repo.

-Futhermore, there are a variety of functions accsesible if and only if by using branch.
+Furthermore, there are a variety of functions accessible if and only if through using branch.

 If you want to learn more, search for more information on the Internet.